codex-team/kohana-aliases/README.md

 );
 ```

-It means thaе entity `ARTICLE` will be handled by controller with name `Articles`.
+It means that entity `ARTICLE` will be handled by controller with name `Articles`.

 #### Subcontrollers